 Great!
 You’ve decided to get ahead and create your CV.
 However you have stumbled on one small problem, what CV format to choose?
 Like a glove fits perfectly on a hand, the same applies for the CV template to its content.
 With each industry having its own preferences, we continuously update our templates to make sure they meet industry standards.

 What is a good CV Format?

-As with any dream or goal in life, in order to get there, one must start by building a good structure and plan by which they can get on their way to their dream or ambition.
-When it comes to job hunting, the first major step past experiences and know-how is to create a CV to showcase your skills and capabilities which can be of interest to your chosen job opportunities employers.
+As with any dream or goal in life, in order to get there, one must start by building a good CV resume structure and plan by which they can get on their way to their dream or ambition.
+When it comes to job hunting, the first major step past experiences and know-how is to create your CV to showcase your skills and capabilities which can be of interest to your chosen job opportunities employers.

 A CV Format is essential as this provides the right structural framework on which you will base yourself when going to interviews, holding telephone interviews with HR or managers.
-Without a clear CV Format, not only will you be lost when trying to sell yourself but employers will waste no time to put your CV in the bin as they don’t have time to filter and analyse your CV in great detail, no matter how good you may be if your CV is not up to scratch.
+Without a clear CV format, not only will you be lost when trying to sell yourself but employers will waste no time to put your CV in the bin as they don’t have time to filter and analyse your CV in great detail, no matter how good you may be if your CV is not up to scratch.
 Therefore, it is crucial to have a layout which not only is in line with the expectancies of recruiters but that will also show off all your credentials in a manner in which they will not be able to refuse and have no choice but to pick up the phone and ask you to come in for an interview!

 Following a good structure is the first and most important step for a good CV Format: